Zoo Animals in the Wilderness

 After four years of research and public participation, the NPS developed a plan to completely remove both species of non-native deer from the park by 2021.
 The plan responded to public comment by using both non-lethal and lethal methods to remove the two invasive species.
 Beginning in 2007, biologists, researchers and managers used long-acting contraception on as many non-native deer as possible and humanely removed others.
 The NPS donated meat and hides from culled deer to non-profit or charity organizations.
 By early 2009, biologists believed all axis deer had been removed from the Seashore.

 In the fall of 2008, the Seashore began focusing solely on contraceptive methods to control the fallow deer population.
-Over the next few years, the park's ambitious deer contraception program involved veterinarians and wildlife contraception experts and utilize the most advanced techniques to ensure that the remaining deer herd was safely and humanely controlled.
-Park biologists and wildlife experts have determined that application of fertility control methods has resulted in a non-reproductive remnant herd.
-The fallow deer will not reproduce and will live out their natural lives within the Seashore over the next 10-15 years.
+Over the subsequent few years, the park's ambitious deer contraception program involved veterinarians and wildlife contraception experts and utilized the most advanced techniques to ensure that the remaining deer herd was safely and humanely controlled.
+Park biologists and wildlife experts determined that application of fertility control methods had resulted in a non-reproductive remnant herd.
+The remaining fallow deer have not reproduced and have been allowed to live out their natural lives within the Seashore over the subsequent ten to fifteen years.
 The Seashore's contraception program was one of the largest studies ever attempted with free-ranging wild deer.

 In May of 2008, Point Reyes National Seashore received a report prepared by the Humane Society of the U.S. (HSUS) entitled "Strategies to Manage Axis and Fallow Deer at Pt.
 Reyes National Seashore and Environs, Including a Proposal to Designate such Deer a Cultural and Historic Resource at PRNS."
 After careful review, an analysis of the HSUS report was prepared by Seashore biologists and cultural resource managers.
 They evaluated the report's technical soundness as well as the feasibility of the recommendations.
 Many of the reports proposals were discussed at length in the park's Non-Native Deer Management Plan/Environmental Impact Statement (EIS), released in 2006.